Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-3-encrypted-gitops-with-fluxcd/index.md

 The problem with this approach is that it works on entire files, meaning you completely lose the ability to diff changes, and when your project is often defined in one long multi-document yaml file, this becomes super inconvenient, not to mention wasteful, as the entire file is changed whenever a small part of it changes.

-Tools like [Mozilla SOPS](https://github.com/mozilla/sops) instead natively supports and works withyaml files, the files that make up most of our infrastructure.
+Tools like [Mozilla SOPS](https://github.com/mozilla/sops) instead natively supports and works with yaml files, the files that make up most of our infrastructure.
 This allows it to encrypt individual values instead of entire files, enabling diffs and redacted sharing of infrastructure documents, without the risk of exposure, while simultaneously removing the need for secrets management infrastructure which is notoriously hard to self-host.

-# Setting up
+## Setting up
 Using [Flux's own guide](https://fluxcd.io/flux/guides/mozilla-sops/), we create a gpg key which will be owned by our flux installation, however since we're cool guys we'll generate an ed25519 key instead of RSA4096.

 ```bash